robatwilliams/awesome-webhid/README.md

 ## Devices
-*Devices that work well with WebHID.
+*Devices that work well with WebHID, and device-specific abstraction libraries.
 Do also file an issue to inform others of devices that don't.
 Not all devices in the USB HID device class will communicate using the high-level abstractions.*

 ### Candidates